 Contact us

-No toys in trash bags!
-8 tips for teaching your children about the importance of giving
+No more toys in trash bags!
+8 tips to teach your children about the importance of donating.

 Oct 2020

-See simple – but valuable – steps to teach children about solidarity and their role in combating social inequality
+Here are some simple – yet valuable – steps to teach children about solidarity and their role in combating social inequality

 By Nathália Armendro

-After commemorative dates in which children usually receive many gifts, it is common for families, schools and associations to organize themselves to gather donations and share part of what was received.
-But how can we approach the subject with children without accentuating the discourse of inequality?
+After holidays when children usually receive many gifts, it's common for families, schools, and associations to organize donations and share a portion of what was received.
+But how do you approach this topic with young children without reinforcing the discourse of inequality?

-“Many of us were raised viewing donation as the movement of giving to others what is left over, which no longer serves us.
-Of course, any form of donation is valid, but it is important that we take advantage of this opportunity to teach children about empathy, about their role in a strong society, to which each of them belongs”, says Carola Matarazzo, director of executive of Movimento Bem Maior, which works to promote philanthropy in Brazil.
+“Many of us were raised viewing donation as the act of giving to others what is left over, what we no longer need.
+Of course, all forms of donation are valid, but it is important that we take this opportunity to teach children about empathy, about their role in a strong society, to which each of them belongs,” says Carola Matarazzo, executive director of the Bem Maior Movement, which works to promote philanthropy in Brazil.

-Since last year, Brazil has been among the countries that promote Kids Donation Day, an international movement that was born in the United States in 2014, as the children's aspect of Donation Day, or Giving Tuesday, in English – which It has existed since 2012 in the USA and since 2013 in Brazil.
-Today there are 72 countries officially participating, and actions are being carried out in more than 190.
-The day is celebrated on December 1st, but behind it is a complete platform of tips and inspirations to teach little ones about giving all year long.
+Since last year, Brazil has been among the countries promoting Giving Day Kids, an international movement that originated in the United States in 2014 as the children's version of Giving Tuesday – which has existed in the US since 2012 and in Brazil since 2013.
+Today, 72 countries officially participate, and actions are being carried out in more than 190.
+The day is celebrated on December 1st, but behind it lies a complete platform of tips and inspiration to teach children about giving throughout the year.

-“We live in a society with many excesses, which accumulates too many things.
+“We live in a society of many excesses, that accumulates too much.
 This movement reminds us that, by sharing, by distributing, everyone wins.
-From this we believe that a happier, less violent society with less poverty is possible.
-This is where we aim,” says Marina Pechlivanis, creator of the Dia de Doar Kids platform and founding partner of Umbigo do Mundo.
+From this, we believe that a happier, less violent society with less poverty is possible.
+That is the place we are aiming for,” says Marina Pechlivanis, creator of the Dia de Doar Kids platform and founding partner of Umbigo do Mundo.

-The platform has activities for the 4 axes considered by Marina as fundamental to reaching children in an integral way: the family, the child themselves, the school and society.
-“We have testimonials from inspiring young people and children, lessons, for example, on the economy of generosity, the dance of the day of giving, classes ready for teachers to work on the topic in their classrooms, in short… It is a very complete platform, completely free , and which offers many tools to plant the seed of solidarity in little ones”, he explains.
-“We understand that any effort to raise awareness of the importance of donating, among adults, would be enhanced if we spoke to children.
-It is from this sense of involvement that we will awaken this awareness in children, from an early age.”
+The platform has activities for the four areas that Marina considers fundamental for reaching children holistically: family, the child themselves, school, and society.
+“We have testimonials from inspiring young people and children, lessons, for example, on the economy of generosity, the Giving Day dance, ready-made lessons for teachers to work on the theme in the classroom, and so on… It’s a very complete platform, totally free, and offers many tools to plant the seed of solidarity in young children,” she explains.
+“We understand that any effort to raise awareness of the importance of giving among adults would be amplified if we spoke to children.
+It is from this sense of involvement that we will awaken this awareness in children from an early age.”.

-But where to start?
+But where to begin?
 CRESCER asked Carola Matarazzo and Marina Pechlivanis for tips on how to make solidarity a routine in family life.
-See below 8 steps suggested by experts:
+See below 8 steps suggested by the experts:

 The younger your child is, the harder it will be to explain social inequality and our role in helping to combat it.
-But our example as parents is a great start to planting the seeds of this transformation.
-“How do you treat your home employee?
-How do you look at the son of your collaborator?
+But our example as parents is a great start to planting the seed of this transformation.
+“How do you treat your household helper?
+How do you look at your household helper's child?
 How do you look at a disabled neighbor?
-Educating by example is the first and perhaps most precious step to teaching that no one is better than anyone else, despite any differences”, says Carola.
+Educating by example is the first and perhaps most precious step in teaching that no one is better than anyone else, despite any differences,” says Carola.

-“As parents, we don’t always feel prepared to be an example for our children.
-And everything is fine.
-Parents who research, who look for ways to familiarize themselves with the subject and then teach it are parents who end up being transformed by their children.
-They change their attitude to inspire their children, and this mirroring is wonderful”, argues Marina.
+“As parents, we don’t always feel prepared to be role models for our children.
+And that’s okay.
+Parents who research, who seek ways to familiarize themselves with the subject in order to then teach, are parents who end up being transformed by their children.
+They change their attitude to inspire their children, and this mirroring is wonderful,” argues Marina.

 2 – Donate what you have

-“To help you just have to exist and want to.
-We don’t just need to donate objects.
-We have a group of children who went to a nursing home and donated poetry they had written.
-It was very exciting.
-And it is important that children understand from a young age that they do not need to have money to donate.
-Donate the best you have”, says Marina.
+“To help, you just need to exist and want to.
+We don't need to donate only objects.
+We have a group of children who went to a nursing home and donated a poem they had written.
+It was very moving.
+And it's important for children to understand from a young age that you don't need money to donate.
+You donate what you have best,” says Marina.

 3 – The choice of words matters

-Instead of telling our children, for example, that we need to donate toys to children who have nothing to play with, we can choose words that help promote empathy rather than inequality.
-“The ideal is not to create a speech about donating what is left over or what you no longer want.
-You can take a child's clothes that no longer fit and make them think: who could want or need that clothes?
-This is a great way to teach your child to welcome, to see others, to listen to others”, explains Carola.
+Instead of telling our children, for example, that we need to donate toys to children who have nothing to play with, we can choose words that help promote empathy and not inequality.
+“Ideally, we shouldn't create a discourse about donating what's left over or what we no longer want.
+You can take a piece of clothing that the child no longer fits and lead them to think: who might want or need this clothing?
+This is a great way to teach your child to be welcoming, to see others, to listen to others,” explains Carola.

 4 – Make donations a gift

-No sorting out broken toys or clothes in poor condition.
-Lead your child to think about sharing things that he no longer uses, but that can be fun or useful to other children.
-And another valuable tip: when separating donations, avoid placing objects in garbage bags.
-“Using garbage bags sends the message that they are like garbage and should be discarded.
-The ideal is for donations to sound like gifts to the other person.”
+Don't separate broken toys or clothes in poor condition.
+Guide your child to think about sharing things they no longer use, but that can entertain or be useful to other children.
+And another valuable tip: when sorting donations, avoid putting the items in garbage bags.
+"Using garbage bags sends the message that it's like trash, that it should be discarded.
+Ideally, donations should feel like gifts to others."

 5 – Involve them in the donation process

 After teaching children about sharing what we no longer use, another interesting step is to involve the child in the entire donation process.
-This includes researching together, for example, a daycare center or an institution in your neighborhood that may need the donation, or even entities with which the child can create a bond.
+This includes researching together, for example, a daycare or institution in your neighborhood that might need the donation, or even organizations with which the child can form a bond.

-“Understanding where the resources go, choosing, monitoring, seeing if there was good use...
-All of this makes us enjoy donating.
-Delivering a package and seeing the smile it brings is exciting.
-It's important to have this sense: what happens to you when you make this gesture?
-You feel good?
-Doing good for others is also good for us.
-This goes beyond bagging unused things”, says Marina.
+“Understanding where the resources go, choosing them, monitoring them, seeing if they were used well… All of this makes us enjoy donating.
+Handing over a package and seeing the smile it brings is moving.
+It’s important to have this sense: what happens to you when you make this gesture?
+Do you feel good?
+Doing good for others also does good for us.
+This goes beyond just bagging unused things,” says Marina.

-6 – Training to look at things that are different
+6 – Training your eye to see what is different

-When going out with your children, teach them to look around and see the differences between people, as well as their needs.
-Here, we are not just talking about donation, but about the development of citizenship.
+When you go out with your children, teach them to look around and see the differences between people, as well as their needs.
+Here, we're not just talking about giving, but about developing citizenship.

-“It is very valuable to walk around the neighborhood, for example, and think: How can I help this person?
-Learning to look at the needs of others makes us aware of inequality, the lack of inclusion, the differences in opportunities.
-And you don't need money for that.
-Sometimes the needs of others are an invitation to a snack for a child who is alone during break time”, recalls Carola.
+“It’s very valuable to walk around the neighborhood, for example, and exercise the thought: How can I help this person?
+Learning to look at the needs of others leads us to become aware of inequality, lack of inclusion, and differences in opportunity.
+And for that, you don’t need money.
+Sometimes the need of another is an invitation to a snack for a child who is alone during recess,” Carola recalls.

 7 – Donating is also financial education

 Donating can (and should) also be part of children's financial education.
-For older children, it is possible, for example, to teach them how to set aside part of their allowance for sharing.
-For younger children, Marina suggests a “piggy bank to make a difference”.
-“We can create the habit of a piggy bank that is not for the child, it is a piggy bank to make a difference for someone else.
-This way the child pools resources for a period of time to decide who they want to help, and how.”
+For older children, it's possible, for example, to teach them to set aside a portion of their allowance to share.
+For younger children, Marina suggests a "piggy bank to make a difference."
+"We can create the habit of a piggy bank that isn't for the child, but a piggy bank to make a difference for someone else.
+This way, the child saves resources for a period to decide who they want to help, and how."

-In addition to donations, it is very important to encourage small kindnesses in children, such as thanking people with cards or drawings made by them, or a cake, made at home, with the help of their parents.
+In addition to donations, it is very important to encourage small acts of kindness in children, such as thanking people with cards or drawings they have made, or baking a cake at home with the help of their parents.

-“When you learn to be kind, to do something to thank someone with your own hands, you create a fundamental sense of gratitude in a society of exacerbated consumption.
-This way we teach children about valuable exchange relationships, with simple gestures, but full of truth, because we do not exist without each other, and knowing how to value others is very important”, concludes Marina.
+“When you learn to be kind, to do something to thank someone with your own hands, you create a fundamental sense of gratitude in a society of rampant consumerism.
+This is how we teach children about the valuable exchange relationships, with simple gestures, but full of truth, because we don't exist without others, and knowing how to value others is very important,” concludes Marina.